freddiehaddad/assembly/README.md

 ret
 ```

-After the final two instructions are exectued, program flow will have returned `bar`'s caller and the program contines executing.
+After the final two instructions are exectued, program flow will have returned to `bar`'s caller and the program contines executing.

 ```text
           rsp  .        .